-On this day in 1891, Zora Neale Hurston, novelist and folklorist, is born in Eatonville, Fla.
-Although at the time of her death in 1960, Hurston had published more books than any other black woman in America, she was unable to capture a mainstream audience in her lifetime, and she died poor and alone in a welfare hotel.
-Today, she is seen as one of the most important black writers in American history.
+On January 7, 1891, Zora Neale Hurston, novelist and folklorist, is born in Notasulga, Alabama.
+Although at the time of her death in 1960, Hurston had published more books than any other Black woman in America, she was unable to capture a mainstream audience in her lifetime, and she died poor and alone in a welfare hotel.
+Today, she is seen as one of the most important Black writers in American history.

 Hurston's family moved to Eatonville, Florida, an all-Black town, not long after she was born.
 The daughter of a Baptist preacher, Hurston had little contact with white people until her mother’s death in 1904, when Hurston was 13 years old.
 Until her teens, Hurston was largely sheltered from racism.